 Good Study Habits

 Sometimes it seems we all need help getting organized.
 Getting organized can be very useful in developing good study habits for students.
-If you want to help your child develop good study habits, start out by helping them get organized.
+If you want to help your children develop good study habits, start out by helping them get organized.

 Here are some tips: